alonitac/devOpsPlayground/project_docs/docs/linux_practice.md

 ```

 #### Find the mistake
-This program will not run due to syntax error.
+This program will not run due to a syntax error.
 The correct output should be "Good!".
 Fix the "if" statement and make it run
 ```shell script
 HELLO="hello"
 if [HELLO -eq ]"HELLO"; them